Martha Coakley: Massachusetts Attorney General

 Coakley inherited litigation of the fatal 2006 Big Dig ceiling collapse from outgoing Attorney General Tom Reilly in 2007.
 On March 26, 2009, she settled the final lawsuit pertaining to the incident.
 Through eight lawsuits attached to the incident, Coakley's office recovered $610.625 million on behalf of the Commonwealth of Massachusetts.

 Coakley declined to conduct a criminal investigation of an aide to Thomas M. Menino, Mayor of Boston, for allegedly violating laws regarding the destruction of public e-mail records, describing the request as politically motivated.

 On July 8, 2009, Coakley filed a suit challenging the constitutionality of the Defense of Marriage Act.
 The suit claims that Congress "overstepped its authority, undermined states' efforts to recognize marriages between same-sex couples, and codified an animus towards gay and lesbian people."
 Massachusetts is the first state to challenge the legislation.

 In 2009, Coakley won settlements of $60 million from Goldman Sachs and $10 million from Fremont Investment & Loan for their abuse of subprime loans and lending.

 In 2010, Coakley helped draft a Massachusetts law regulating obscenity on the internet.
-In a decision celebrated by civil rights advocates, the law was overturned by a federal judge after a coalition of booksellers and website publishers sued, claiming the new law was unconstitutional and would hold criminally liable anyone who operates a website containing nudity or sexual material, including subjects such as art or even health information such as pregnancy or birth control.
-They said the law failed to distinguish between open websites and obscene material.
-Federal Judge Rya W. Zobel stated that the plaintiffs demonstrated "without question" that the law violated the First Amendment by infringing on and inhibiting free speech.
+In a decision celebrated by civil rights advocates, the law was overturned by a federal judge after a coalition of booksellers and website publishers sued, claiming the new law was unconstitutional and would hold criminally liable anyone who operates a website containing nudity or sexual material.

 During Coakley's tenure as Attorney General, misconduct at Massachusetts' crime laboratories led to the reexamination of tens of thousands of drug convictions.
 Chemist Annie Dookhan was accused of forging reports and tampering with samples to produce desired results.
 Similarly, Sonja Farak was accused of tampering with the evidence she was tasked with analyzing by using it to get high herself.
 The actions of both women, who acted independently, resulted in tens of thousands of drug counts being dismissed, the largest single mass dismissal of criminal cases in U.S. history.
 How to Fix a Drug Scandal is an American true crime documentary miniseries that was released on Netflix on April 1, 2020, that was created by Erin Lee Carr, who followed the aftereffects of this notorious case.

-How to Fix a Drug Scandal depicts the role of Martha Coakley, who was accused of political cover up.
+In 2014, WGBH applauded Coakley for her efforts to further LGBT rights and women's rights; however, WGBH also described her as "an aggressive prosecutor who too often has put the needs of the commonwealth above the rights of the people" and "rarely corrects miscarriages of justice".

 Political campaigns

 1997 Massachusetts state representative campaign

-Martha Coakley finished fourth with 12% of the primary vote in her first run for office against future Boston Mayor and US Secretary of Labor Marty Walsh (33%), neighborhood activist Charles Tevnan (16%) and Edward Regal (10%).
+In 1997, a special election was held for Boston's 16th Suffolk district to replace James T. Brett, who was resigning.
+Five candidates, including a "thoughtful, but unknown assistant DA named Martha Coakley," entered the race.
+Coakley lost the race to Marty Walsh, finishing in fourth place and receiving 11.7 percent of the vote.